 - HHG (Household Goods Move): The military contracts a moving company that will take care of the moving of your household.

-- UB (Unaccompanied Baggage): A smaller, expedited move where you can send some of your belongings to live on before the regular HHG shipment arrives.
+- UB (Unaccompanied Baggage): A smaller, expedited move where you can send some of your belongings.
+This move does not allow furniture apart from some baby items.

 - NTS (Non-Temporary Storage): Long-term storage of your belongings when moving overseas.
 This is useful in case there are items your host country doesn’t allow or if the number of things you own won’t fit in the country’s smaller homes.

 - Privately Owned Vehicle (POV) Shipment/Storage: When traveling OCONUS, the government will pay to store or ship one vehicle.
-Some countries do not allow the import of cars, or you might have the expense of switching the side of the steering wheel.
+Some countries do not allow the import of cars, or the steering wheel might be on the opposite side than is required.

 - PPM (Personally Procured Move) aka DITY: Last and the least likely allowed is a PPM move where you take care of the shipment of your things on your own.
 This move is not typical when going OCONUS unless the PCS area is within the U.S.